 Coerver's club Feyenoord won the UEFA Europa League in 1974.
 The Coerver method has inspired and helped a number of famous professional footbalers, from Arjen Robben to Boudewijn Zenden.

-The Coerver method was based around Wiel Coerver watching videos of great soccer players like Pele, Beckenbauer, Cryuff, and Stanley Matthews.
+The Coerver Coaching was based around Wiel Coerver watching videos of great soccer players like Pele, Beckenbauer, Cryuff, and Stanley Matthews.
 All soccer players who have exceptional touch on the soccer ball.
 Wiel Coerver believed soccer coaches could train young players to become great soccer players by focusing on individual skills on the ball.

 This is why Coerver centers his training methods on ball mastery and daily footwork drills.
 To become a elite level soccer player you have to have perfect touch and control on the ball and this comes with practice and spending time with the ball.

 Coerver believed that players could learn and be taught how to control and move the ball like Pele.
 While all players wouldn't grow up to be as good as Pele, of course, they could become great players in their own right.

 The one on one moves learned in the Coerver Method are now known to soccer players as "Coerver moves."
 Examples of these are the scissors, double scissors, Rivelino move or step over, Matthews move, Puskas move or v-move, Maradona move or 360, Cruyff move, Scotch move, and Elastico.
 These moves are used to provide misdirection to get the defender leaning one direction, so that you can dribble past him.